sgarciav/sergiogarciavergara.com/_posts/2024-12-01-blender-for-beginners.markdown

 Imagine you have two scenes in two different *.blend* files, and you want to combine them into a single scene.
 For example, you may have a road on one scene and a car in a different scene. `Blender` allows you to import the car into the road scene with ease.
-Follow the instructions explained in [this YouTube video](https://www.youtube.com/watch?v=s24kSjRAUNo) to do so.

-Keep in mind that the steps explained in the video apply for importing objects, meshes, materials, etc.
+You can import any part of your scene (e.g., armatures, materials, collections, etc).
+From the destination *.blend* file click on **File > Append**.
+Select the source *.blend* file and then the item to import... and done.

+Use [this video](https://www.youtube.com/watch?v=s24kSjRAUNo) as reference for more details.

 ## Character Meshing <a id="headerlink" name="blender-character-mesh" href="#blender-character-mesh" title="Permalink to this headline"></a>